 - the resources of the college, including research and teaching assistantship opportunities and the availability of financial support.

-When choosing a college, whether at the basic or advanced degree level, feel free to be in touch with more than one of TST's member colleges to learn more about each college's mission, curriculum and programs.
+When choosing a college, whether at the basic or graduate degree level, feel free to be in touch with more than one of TST's member colleges to learn more about each college's mission, curriculum and programs.